carteruh/carter-ung.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I am a 5th year undegraduate student at the **University of Houston** studying Computer Science and Biomedical Engineering.
+I am a 5th year undergraduate student at the **University of Houston** studying Computer Science and Biomedical Engineering.
 I intend to pursue a Ph.D. in Computer Science with heavy interests in computer vision including **3D vision, scene representation, perception, and generative approaches**.

 As an undergraduate, I have participated in over 3 years of research work ranging from brain-machine interfaces, computer vision, and robotics.
 Currently, I am a research assistant in the **UH Quantitative Imaging Lab (QIL)** advised by **Dr. Shishir Shah** where I am working on pose and resolution factors in **face recognition**.
 I also work as a research assistant at the **University of Washington** in the **Personal Robotics Lab** mentored by Doctoral Candidate Helen Wang and under supervision by Siddhartha Srinivasa and Dieter Fox.
 At UW, I actively investigate the development of digital twin technology for **3D articulated objects** for policy learning in simulation and transferred to real-world robotic manipulation tasks.